Honour00/Pizza-Sales-Analysis-dashboard/README.md

 ##  Feedback & Contributions

-Open to feedback, contributions, or collaboration ideas.
+Open to feedback, contributions, Entry-level/remote job roles, Mentorship (both giving and receiving) and Collaborations with other analysts or developers.
 Feel free to open an issue or message me!

 ---